rust-unofficial/too-many-lists/text/seventh.md

-% A Silly Doubly-Linked Deque
+% A Bunch of Silly Lists

 Coming Soon!